ngaioKhauri/quest-submissions/README.md

 ### Day 1

-1. Explain what lives inside of an account.
+**1. Explain what lives inside of an account.**

-2. What is the difference between the /storage/, /public/, and /private/ paths?
+**2. What is the difference between the /storage/, /public/, and /private/ paths?**

-3. What does .save() do?
+**3. What does .save() do?
 What does .load() do?
-What does .borrow() do?
+What does .borrow() do?**

-4. Explain why we couldn't save something to our account storage inside of a script.
+**4. Explain why we couldn't save something to our account storage inside of a script.**

-5. Explain why I couldn't save something to your account.
+**5. Explain why I couldn't save something to your account.**

-6. Define a contract that returns a resource that has at least 1 field in it.
-Then, write 2 transactions:
+**6. Define a contract that returns a resource that has at least 1 field in it.
+Then, write 2 transactions:**

-  - A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.
+  **- A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.**

-  - A transaction that first saves the resource to account storage, then borrows a reference to it, and logs a field inside the resource.
+  **- A transaction that first saves the resource to account storage, then borrows a reference to it, and logs a field inside the resource.**

 ### Day 2

-1. What does .link() do?
+**1. What does .link() do?**

-2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.
+**2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.**

-3. Deploy a contract that contains a resource that implements a resource interface.
-Then, do the following:
+**3. Deploy a contract that contains a resource that implements a resource interface.
+Then, do the following:**

-  - In a transaction, save the resource to storage and link it to the public with the restrictive interface.
+  **- In a transaction, save the resource to storage and link it to the public with the restrictive interface.**

-  - Run a script that tries to access a non-exposed field in the resource interface, and see the error pop up.
+  **- Run a script that tries to access a non-exposed field in the resource interface, and see the error pop up.**

-  - Run the script and access something you CAN read from.
-Return it from the script.
+  **- Run the script and access something you CAN read from.
+Return it from the script.**

 ### Day 3

-1. Why did we add a Collection to this contract?
-List the two main reasons.
+**1. Why did we add a Collection to this contract?
+List the two main reasons.**

-2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")
+**2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")**

-3. Brainstorm some extra things we may want to add to this contract.
-Think about what might be problematic with this contract and how we could fix it.
+**3. Brainstorm some extra things we may want to add to this contract.
+Think about what might be problematic with this contract and how we could fix it.**

-  - Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.
+  **- Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.**

-  - Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
-Is this good?
+  **- Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+Is this good?**

 ### Day 4

-Take our NFT contract so far and add comments to every single resource or function explaining what it's doing in your own words.
-Something like this:
+**Take our NFT contract so far and add comments to every single resource or function explaining what it's doing in your own words.
+Something like this:**
 ```
 pub contract CryptoPoops {
   pub var totalSupply: UInt64